eerimoq/nala/README.rst

    Run tests.

    positional arguments:
-     test-pattern                  Only run tests matching given pattern. '$' matches the end of the test name.
+     test-pattern                  Only run tests matching given pattern. '^' matches the beginning and '$' matches the end of the test name.

    optional arguments:
      -h, --help                    Show this help message and exit.